 Ocassionally, a new Cordova or plugin version will force you to upgrade your Gradle version.
 This process must be performed with caution, and this article shows how to chose a correct gradle version and install it on Windows.

-This topic includes some of the common Cordova build errors that I’ve found recently, with the recommended solutions or the ones that worked for me.
+This topic includes some of the common Cordova CLI 7.1.0 build errors that I’ve found, with the recommended solutions or the ones that worked for me.
 References to Visual Studio included.

 Developing mobile apps using Apache Cordova or any other platform involves constantly deploying your app to real devices.
 This process can become tedious because the phone or tablet must be connected via USB cable to your computer.
 However, you can connect your device via WiFi and deploy and debug your app normally following these steps.